craftcms/docs/docs/3.x/dev/tags.md

 You can place this tag anywhere in your template, including within a conditional.
 If/when Twig gets to it, the login enforcement will take place.

-The Login page location is based on your <config:loginPath> config setting.
-If you do not set <config:loginPath>, it defaults to `login`.
+The Login page location is based on your <config3:loginPath> config setting.
+If you do not set <config3:loginPath>, it defaults to `login`.
 That will throw a `404` error if you have not handled the `/login` route with a custom template.
 To use the control panel’s Login form, set it to `admin/login` or `[your cpTrigger]/login`.

 ## `requirePermission`